BryanWilhite/SonghayCore/README.md

 The diagram below shows all of the packages depending on `SonghayCore` in my Studio:

 ![Studio packages depending on `SonghayCore`](./SonghayCore/images/image-2020-12-26-11-51-11.png)

-⚠🚜🔥 Note that `SonghayCore.MSTest` is no longer supported going forward.

 @[BryanWilhite](https://twitter.com/BryanWilhite)